You can report an emergency 24 hours a day, 7 days a week.

-Outside of these opening hours, your call will be transferred to the Sussex Police 101 service.
+Outside of these hours, your call will be transferred to our out-of-hours service.

-The Highways Customer Service Centre Team and Sussex Police will, where appropriate, arrange for the Highways team to attend the emergency within two hours of reporting.
+The Highways Customer Service Centre team and the out-of-hours service will, where appropriate, arrange for the Highways team to attend the emergency within two hours of reporting.

 Types of emergencies